masterviana/solidity-tokens/README.md

 # Solidity Tokens

 This repo have multiple token formats for test purposes, its an ERC20, ERC721 and ERC1155 deployed over multiple chain's.

+To mint each of the token go to blockchain explorer using the below table then use method mint() with 0 on the parameter this will mint any of the token to your wallet.

 You will need some ethers (ETH) to pay for the network transaction fees.
 See [Testnet Ether Faucets](#testnet-ether-faucets) below to obtain testnet ethers.

 # ERC20

 <br />